1. What is Bitcoin?

 3. What is Ethereum?

 Unlike Bitcoin, Ethereum is not exclusively a cryptocurrency.
 Ethereum does have a cryptographic token, Ether, a necessary element (“fuel”) for operating the platform, but this is only one aspect of a much larger framework.
-Contrary to popular belief, these two cryptocurrencies are not rivals; Ethereum would never be possible without Bitcoin—both the technology and the currency— and they should be considered complementary within the digital ecosystem.
+Contrary to popular belief, these two cryptocurrencies are not rivals; Ethereum would never be possible without Bitcoin—both the technology and the currency— and they should be considered complementary within the new digital world of emerging technologies.

 4. What is a wallet?

-A wallet is like a bank account for Bitcoin or Ethereum, and is used to store, send, and receive digital currency.
+A wallet is like a bank account used to manage digital assets like Bitcoin and Ethereum, and is used to store, send, and receive funds.
 It holds a public key and a private key.
-Your public key acts like your account number that you share with people to receive funds, while your private key acts like your password that allows you to access your bitcoins.
+Your public key acts like your account number that you share with people to receive funds, while your private key acts like your password that allows you to access your cryptocurrency.
 The most important part of any wallet is keeping your private keys secure and safe.

 5. How do I choose a wallet?